massoncheg/forgejo-docs/docs/admin/upgrade.md

 ## Release life cycle

-There are about two major versions published every year.
-Each version undergoes the following states:
+Each Forgejo version undergoes the following states:

 - **Experimental** (current development version): receives new features, should not be used in production
 - **Stable** (latest major version): receives full support, bugfixes and security fixes